drewr/edge-router/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-Phases 1-4.3 complete!
-The router is production-ready with full HTTPS support:
+Phases 1-4.4 complete!
+The router is production-ready with full observability support:
 - ✅ Fully type-safe with Rust
 - ✅ Kubernetes-native with proper CRDs
 - ✅ Galactic VPC-aware and integrated